-The Parent may make unsecured loans to SBIC I LP, the aggregate which cannot exceed \$35 million at any given time, and no interest may be charged on the unpaid principal balance.
-There were no intercompany loans between the Parent and SBIC I LP as of March 31, 2022.
+The Parent may make unsecured loans to SBIC I LP, of which the aggregate cannot exceed \$35 million at any given time, and no interest may be charged on the unpaid principal balance.
+There were no intercompany loans between the Parent and SBIC I LP as of September 30, 2022.